 Degree, Certificate or Diploma

 The Management & Human Resources Certificate program of study is designed to develop entry-level supervisory, managerial, and personnel resource skills.
 Students develop a basic foundation in applicable business, supervision, and fundamental management skills.
 Human relations, accounting, marketing, teams, quality fundamentals, problem solving, electronic commerce, communications, and specialized areas of employee training and evaluation, compensation, and benefits are intended to provide a background to enhance an individual's success as a supervisor or personnel officer in business and industry.
 This certificate may be used as a foundation for a Management & Human Resources Diploma.
-Graduates of this program are awarded a certificate.

 The job outlook is generally favorable for those with management & human resources credentials, though area and career interests play a big role in final outcomes.